Joe Root: 2022–present

 In the second innings of the first Test match of the 2022 series against New Zealand, he scored 115*, which helped England chase 277 runs and was awarded the Man of the Match.
 In the second Test match of the series, he scored 176 runs in the first innings.
 In the third Test match, he scored 86* in England's second innings to help England chase 296 runs.
 He scored 396 runs in six innings, at an average of 99 and was awarded the Player of the Series.

 During the rescheduled fifth Test against India, Root scored the winning runs with his unbeaten 142.
 He finished the series with over 700 runs in five Tests.

 In the following 2022 series against South Africa, Root had a rare quiet series with the bat, only scoring 50 runs across four innings with a top score of 23.

 Root was named in the England squad for the 2023 Ashes Series in England.
 He subsequently hit his 30th test century with his 118 not out in the first innings at Edgbaston.
 England went on to lose the first and second tests in the series, with Root failing to make a score of note in the second test at Lord's.
-After England came out on top in the third test at Headingley, Root scored 84 and 91 in the 4th and 5th tests respectively helping England to win the series.
+After England came out on top in the third test at Headingley, Root scored 84 and 91 in the 4th and 5th tests respectively helping England to draw the series.

 On the third day of the first Test of the series against Pakistan at Multan in October 2024, Root overtook Sir Alastair Cook as England's highest Test run-scorer and moved into fifth place on the list of highest run-scorers in Test history.
 This was part of his highest Test score to date of 262, his sixth double-century, and in the same innings he shared an England record stand of 454 with Harry Brook.
 This was also a record for any fourth-wicket partnership in Tests.

+In the subsequent series in India, Root came under heavy criticism during the third test at Rajkot for being dismissed playing a reverse scoop shot, with it being described by Scyld Berry as "the worst, most stupid, shot in the history of England's Test cricket".
+However, Root bounced back to hit 106* in the following match in Ranchi.

+In the 2024 test series against Sri Lanka, Root equalled and then surpassed Alastair Cook's record for the most Test centuries by an England player, scoring his 33rd and 34th centuries in the first and second innings of the second Test at Lord's respectively.

-Root moved into second place of the list highest run-scorers in Test history on the third day of the fourth test against India at Manchester in July 2025.
+Root moved into second place on the list of highest run-scorers in Test history on the third day of the fourth test against India at Manchester in July 2025.

+On 4 December 2025, Root scored his first Test century in Australia, guiding England to 334 in the first innings of the second Test of the Ashes series at the Gabba.